alangunning/doc-ai-analysis-starter/docs/content/doc_ai/cli.md

 The `doc_ai.cli` package provides a Typer-based command line interface for orchestrating the document workflow.
 It reads defaults from a platform-specific **global config file**, a project `.env` file and environment variables, then exposes subcommands for each major step.
 Each command lives in its own module within `doc_ai.cli` and is registered with the top-level app.

+When required arguments such as the source path are omitted, commands like `convert`, `analyze`, and `pipeline` prompt for the missing values using interactive Questionary dialogs.
+If standard input is not a TTY the prompts are skipped and the commands fail with the usual parameter error.

 ## Commands

 - `config` – manage runtime configuration